Most likely, many of us are thinking about a window AC unit as we inch towards summer and remember 2021’s heat dome.

 Space-saving: Window AC units are generally unobtrusive and out of the way.
 Placed in a window, they are less noticeable than portable units and don’t take up actual living space.

 Energy-efficient: They are generally more efficient than any of the other AC options, providing more cooling power.
-Bigger rooms require more BTU to cool.
+Bigger rooms require more BTU to cool them.
 These AC units also only air condition the room that they are in.
 In terms of energy efficiency, this means that you can have one in the bedroom, one in the main room, and so on, but to save energy, you need only run the one in the room you’re in at any given moment.

 Window AC Unit Cons